-by Enrique Von Rohr, MA, Director of Research & Technology and Senior Lecturer in Communication Design at the Sam Fox School of Design & Visual Arts
+Written by Enrique Von Rohr, MA, director of research & technology and senior lecturer at the Sam Fox School of Design & Visual Arts

 In the spring of 2016, the Sam Fox School of Design & Visual Arts at Washington University in St. Louis offered a design class titled “Interaction Design: Understanding Health and Well-Being” to explore using human-centered approaches to interaction design challenges from local collaborating organizations.